raspberrypilearning/make-crumble-robot-head/en/step_4.md

 --- /task ---

-The positions of the servo and the end of the pushrod are important so it's best if you understand where they need to go.
+The positions of the servo and the end of the pushrod are important, so it's best if you understand where they need to go.

 The measurements will be different depending on the length of your paperclip pushrod and the length of the servo horn, but the principle will stay the same.